Edmund Hillary: World War II

 At the outbreak of World War II, Hillary applied to join the Royal New Zealand Air Force (RNZAF) but quickly withdrew the application, later writing that he was "harassed by [his] religious conscience".
 In 1943, with the Japanese threat in the Pacific and the arrival of conscription, he joined the RNZAF as a navigator in No. 6 Squadron RNZAF and later No. 5 Squadron RNZAF on Catalina flying boats.
 In 1945, he was sent to Fiji and to the Solomon Islands, where he was badly burnt in an accident.

 Expeditions

 In January 1948, Hillary and others ascended the south ridge of Aoraki / Mount Cook, New Zealand's highest peak.
 He took part in an arduous rescue on La Perouse in 1948, befriending fellow climber Norman Hardie.

-In 1951 he was part of a British reconnaissance expedition to Everest led by Eric Shipton, (Note: Shipton had met Dan Bryant on the 1935 British Mount Everest reconnaissance expedition and had formed a positive view of New Zealand climbers) before joining the successful British attempt of 1953.
-In 1952, Hillary and George Lowe were part of the British team led by Shipton, that attempted Cho Oyu.
-After that attempt failed due to the lack of a route from the Nepal side, Hillary and Lowe crossed the Nup La pass into Tibet and reached the old Camp II, on the northern side, where all the previous expeditions had camped.
+In 1951 he was part of the British reconnaissance expedition to Everest led by Eric Shipton.
+(Note: Shipton had met Dan Bryant on the 1935 British Mount Everest reconnaissance expedition and had formed a positive view of New Zealand climbers) Hillary climbed with Shipton sufficiently far up Pumori to gain the first clear view of the full extent of the Western Cwm, and identify what became the standard Nepalese route to the summit of Everest.
+Subsequently with Shipton and others he attempted two crossings of the Khumbu icefall, the latter reaching the beginning of the Western Cwm.

+In 1952, Hillary and George Lowe were part of the British team, again led by Shipton, that attempted Cho Oyu.
+After that attempt was abandoned due to the lack of a good route from the Nepal side, Hillary and Lowe with three sherpas crossed the Nup La pass into Tibet and reached Everest's north side, the scene of all pre-war British expeditions.

+Going up the East Rongbuk glacier, they visited sites of the pre-war camps, reaching Camp III sited below the slopes leading to the North Col. After this, the team ascended the Changtse Glacier and made an attempt on Changtse, attaining approximately 22,000 ft (6,700 m).
+Following this they went back through Nup La, before meeting up with Shipton in Namche Bazaar.